 According to UNICEF estimates, almost 45 million children are affected by wasting – the most immediate, visible and life-threatening form of malnutrition.
 Children with wasting are too thin and their immune systems are weak, leaving them vulnerable to developmental delays, disease and death.
 As climate change and conflict continue to wreak havoc, particularly in already vulnerable parts of the world, the number of children with wasting is likely to keep growing.

 UNICEF has been working to highlight the magnitude of the nutrition crisis and working with partners to reach children in the countries that are particularly affected.
-But sustained funding and support are needed to ensure that we can continue expanding this work to prevent, detect and treat deadly severe malnutrition, including through game-changing partnerships like the Child Nutrition Fund.
+But sustained funding and support are needed to ensure that we can continue expanding this work to prevent, detect and treat deadly severe malnutrition.

 UNICEF is already delivering the largest nutrition response on record.
 But continued funding and support is needed to make sure we fulfil our commitment to the most vulnerable children.